Equipment Financing vs Business Loans

 What’s the Real Difference Between Equipment Financing and a Business Loan?

-Both options give you money.
+Both options give you money, but there are key equipment financing vs business loan differences in how they work.
 But they work in very different ways.

 Equipment Financing

 You get funding to buy or lease a specific piece of equipment.
-The equipment acts as collateral.
+The equipment acts as collateral, making it similar to business loan using equipment as collateral.
 If you stop paying, the lender can reclaim it.

 - Used to buy things like trucks, machines, tools, and commercial gear